-A program to help community members with aphasia also serves as a hands-on learning opportunity for University of Wisconsin-Eau Claire students.
+A program to help community members with aphasia also serves as a learning opportunity for University of Wisconsin-Eau Claire students.

 For the past 12 years, the UW-Eau Claire department of communication sciences and disorders and Mayo Clinic Health System in Eau Claire have partnered to offer a camp for people with aphasia, a language disorder that usually results from stroke or brain injury.
 The Chippewa Valley Aphasia Camp is held at Camp Manitou just outside of New Auburn.

 "The camp is designed to foster meaningful participation for individuals with aphasia and their close partners," said Dr. Jerry Hoepner, camp facilitator and associate professor of communication sciences and disorders.
 "The department of communication sciences and disorders is focused on community service as well as fostering ideas in students.
 Our collaboration with master clinicians in the community benefits patients and their families as they navigate aphasia, and it benefits our students as they gain practical experience in the field."

 This year's aphasia camp, which ran from Sept.
 10-13, drew 25 people with aphasia along with their partners and family members from across the United States.
 The camp was staffed by two UW-Eau Claire faculty members, 25 UW-Eau Claire students, Mayo Clinic Health System staff and community volunteers.
 During the four-day camp, campers participated in activity sessions such as woodworking, golfing, hiking and sewing, as well as a storytelling session presented by Rob Reid, a senior lecturer in education studies at UW-Eau Claire.